A B2B Content Marketing Strategy That Works in 2025

 Influencer marketing can certainly be effective, but it can also be challenging to carry out in a B2B setting.

-Employees who advocate for their companies (such as by sharing brand content!) also help drive significant growth — employee-shared posts reach a staggering 571% wider audiences, and the leads they generate are 7X more likely to convert to sales.
+Employees who advocate for their companies (such as by sharing brand content!) also help drive significant growth.

 Of course, for employee influencers to be engaging, genuine, and persuasive, it’s vital that they really believe in your brand and are passionate about the business succeeding.

-Each individual can give a unique viewpoint, and consumers tend to trust content with a human face more than generic bra.
+Each individual can give a unique viewpoint, and consumers tend to trust content with a human face more than a generic brand.
 Each employee can also bring his or her unique ideas to your content plan to keep things fresh and ensure you’re never stuck for content ideas.

 Your employees can be your most effective salespeople so make sure you invest in employee engagement as much as you do in your content marketing strategy.